 On April 21, 2022, the Federal Energy Regulatory Commission (“FERC” or the “Commission”) issued a Notice of Proposed Rulemaking (“NOPR”), announcing proposed reforms to the regional transmission planning and cost allocation requirements in the pro forma Open Access Transmission Tariff and pro forma Large Generation Interconnection Agreement.
 The NOPR was issued after the Commission reviewed extensive comments submitted in the Commission’s Advance Notice of Proposed Rulemaking (“ANOPR”), issued in July 2021 on the same subjects in the same docket.
 The Commission issued the NOPR in light of evidence that the Commission’s regional transmission planning and cost allocation requirements are inadequate to ensure that rates remain just and reasonable and not unduly discriminatory.
 Building off of Order Nos.
 888, 890, and 1000, the Commission proposes to require public utility transmission providers to conduct long-term transmission planning on a forward-looking basis to identify transmission needs in light of changing resource mixes.
 These proposed reforms would address the Commission’s findings that transmission needs currently are largely addressed through the generator interconnection processes, which may result in inefficient expansion of the transmission system.
 While these proposed reforms are subject to comments from interested parties, the Commission notes at various places in the NOPR where it received substantial input on certain issues to support the reforms that it now proposes.

-Comments and reply comments are due July 18, 2022 (75 days after publication of the NOPR in the Federal Register) and August 17, 2022 (105 days after such publication), respectively.
+Comments and reply comments are due August 17, 2022 and September 19, 2022, respectively.
 Public utility transmission providers must submit a compliance filing within eight months of the effective date of any final rule in this proceeding.
 Transmission providers that are not public utilities will also adopt the NOPR’s requirements to satisfy reciprocity requirements in Order No. 888.

 - Regional Transmission Planning